chaos-mesh/rfcs/text/2022-02-14-link-application-metrics-with-chaos-experiments.md

   choosing them?
 - What is the impact of not doing this? -->

-- Import metrics data from datasource, then draw charts by ourself.
-(The problem of "design".)
+- Import metrics data from datasource directly instead of proxy by Grafana, then draw charts by ourself.
+The most important problem is that we also provide the feature about "exploring the query" and "design panels and dashboards" like Grafana, for user to tuning their charts.
 - Choose other Grafana alternative integration, like Datadog, Elastic stack, New Relic or other.
+I think we would import panel from more platform other than Grafana, especially if we want to connect with cloud provider and other Cloud Monitoring Services.
+But for now, using Grafana just makes more sense.

 ## Unresolved questions

 <!-- What parts of the design are still to be determined? -->

 - How to integrate Kubernetes RBAC Authorization with Grafana Credentials?
-- How to resolve variables (or templating) in the Grafana Dashboard?
+As the above design said, all the grafana panel and grafana backend would be shared with all users.
+But we could start to think how do we design the user management system as more and more resources only belongs to Chaos Dashboard appears.
-- How to automatic generate $_interval and $__rate_interval with promql `rate`
+- How to automatic generate $_interval and $__rate_interval with promql `rate`?
+  This parameter would automatically generated with grafana, related codes is implemented in frontend.
+I am not suore porting them to golang, or just let user to set a static value.
+- Feature request about the templating/preset of chaos experiment/schedule/workflow, contains the relation/link with panels.